 Sara Magenheimer is an artist who lives and works in Brooklyn, NY.
 She received a BA from Tufts University, a BFA from the School of the Museum of Fine Arts, Boston, and an MFA from Bard College.
 Magenheimer has screened work and performed at CANADA Gallery, The Berkeley Art Museum, P.S.1 MOMA, The Brooklyn Academy of Music and ISSUE Project Room, among others.
-She is currently collaborating with artists Ben Vida and Michael Bell-Smith on a multi-media performance event called BLOOPERS, which will premier this fall at the Performa 13 Biennial, through a commission by Triple Canopy.
+She is currently collaborating with artists Ben Vida and Michael Bell-Smith on a multi-media performance event called BLOOPERS, which premiered at the Performa 13 Biennial, through a commission by Triple Canopy.

 Mickrys, 2012, video, 1:46 min, courtesy the artist

 This short video is about two fictional characters, as in letters, and two fictional characters, as in anthropomorphized mice, falling in love.
 Just as they start their love-dance/party they are separated by The Hand of language/culture/logic and are forced to learn and embody new signifiers in order to reunite at the end, when they finish their dance party.
 Mickrys is a parable about the power of love, the power of language, and the power of rhythm.

 Nothing Comes from Talking but Sound, 2012, video, 1:30 min, courtesy the artist

 This is an instructional video about how to read the alphabet.
 Each letter has an apparent meaning and many sub-meanings that are described using a blue rectangle made of tape, drawing, spaghetti, and a few other props.